dvorit-manylabs/manydoors/README.md

 * go to access_control folder ```cd rfid/access_control```
 *  do whenever you need to do, probably ```git pull --rebase``` to get latest changes, or make config changes
 *  restart service using ```sudo service access_control restart```

+## setup TTY
+- install requirements (do this once):
+  - `sudo ./init_tty.sh`
+- add daily jobs to crontab?
+- or use git-hooks?